jethome-ru/zigbee-firmware/README.md

 # zigbee_firmware
-Firmware for devices based on TI and NXP chips.
+Firmware for devices based on TI, Silabs and NXP chips.

 ### Folder structure
 |||